RahulAggarwal1016/dotfiles/README.md

 Hit `Finder -> Preferences` and remove tabs/items that you do not use regularily.

+4. Bring Vim to MacOS.

+Use Karabiner elements to add basic Vim keybindings to Mac OS.

-4. Disable Spotlight and use Alfred instead.
+5. Disable Spotlight and use Alfred instead.

 Uncheck `System Preferences -> Spotlight -> Keyboard Shortcuts -> Show Spotlight Search`.